katerinanavab/webdocs/docs/unit03/notes302.md

 The Bootstrap **carousel** component enables you to add scrolling images and text that slide in, pause, then slide out.
 Controls enable the user to scroll forwards or backwards within the set.
 Basically a scrolling marquee (_slideshow_) with user controls.

 {:.highlight}
-Refer to Bootstrap's official documentation for more examples beyond those listed below: [📖 Carousels](https://getbootstrap.com/docs/5.3/components/carousel/)
+Refer to Bootstrap's official documentation on <a href="https://getbootstrap.com/docs/5.3/components/carousel/"><button type="button" name="button" class="btn">📖 Carousels</button></a> for more examples beyond those listed below.

 To create a basic carousel: